flerner/Design-Patterns/README.md

 When to use this pattern?

 -Use the Builder pattern to get rid of a “telescoping constructor”.
 That means overloading the constructor many times for each variant of the object and some constructors may finish with a lot of parametters, wich is not recommended.

+4 -> Prototype Pattern
+Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.
+The Prototype pattern delegates the cloning process to the actual objects that are being cloned.
+If not, we would have to create the object, and iterate through all its fields to copy them, but doing this we would break the privacy of the object and we would being exposing too much the object.
+The pattern declares a common interface for all objects that support cloning, usuallt with only one method Clone().
+In the concrete object to clone is as simple as implement that method returning a new ObjectName(this).

+When to use this pattern?

+Use the Prototype pattern when your code shouldn’t depend on the concrete classes of objects that you need to copy.

+ Use the pattern when you want to reduce the number of subclasses that only differ in the way they initialize their respective objects.